 Vice President – Strategic Operations, Washington, D.C.

-Previously, Dorame was the Director of U.S. Army Future Force Initiatives (Force 2025).
-In this role, he was responsible for planning and harmonizing the multi-year effort as part of the Army’s comprehensive strategy to develop emerging land-power concepts and capabilities, and innovative solutions to develop the future Army forces.
-He led the Army’s strategic enterprise, which included Army agencies, organizations and industry partners, to orchestrate and integrate the Army’s modernization efforts.
+Previously, Dorame had been the Director of the U.S. Army Future Force Initiatives (Force 2025).
+In this role, he was responsible for planning and harmonizing the multiyear effort as part of the Army’s comprehensive strategy to develop emerging land-power concepts and capabilities, and innovative solutions to develop the future Army forces.
+He led the Army’s strategic enterprise, which included Army agencies, organizations, and industry partners, to orchestrate and integrate the Army’s modernization efforts.

-Dorame is a graduate of the United States Military Academy and holds a bachelor’s degree in economics and a master’s degree in national security strategy from Georgetown University.
-He also has a master’s degree in strategic studies from the United States Army War College.
-His military career highlights include command assignments at numerous levels, and operational deployments to: Operation Desert Storm (Kuwait: 1991); Operation Joint Endeavor (Bosnia: 1996); and Operation Iraqi Freedom (Iraq: 2003, 2008, 2010).
+Dorame is a graduate of the United States Military Academy and holds a bachelor’s degree in economics, as well as a master’s degree in national security strategy from Georgetown University, and a master’s degree in strategic studies from the United States Army War College.
+His military career highlights include command assignments at numerous levels, and operational deployments to: Operation Desert Storm (Kuwait, 1991); Operation Joint Endeavor (Bosnia, 1996); and Operation Iraqi Freedom (Iraq, 2003, 2008, and 2010).